bugsbrog/web-module-project-context/README.md

 - Our cart data is now being provided to us from our `CartContext` time to consume it!

-- First, let's head to our `ShoppingCart` component and import the `useContext` hook and our `CartContext`.
+-X First, let's head to our `ShoppingCart` component and import the `useContext` hook and our `CartContext`.

-- Now in the component, pass `CartContext` to the `useContext` hook and assign it to a variable named cart.
+-X Now in the component, pass `CartContext` to the `useContext` hook and assign it to a variable named cart.

-- Inside of our component we now need to remove all instances of props.
+- Inside our component we now need to remove all instances of props.

-  - Remove the `props` parameter
+  -X Remove the `props` parameter
-  - Remove the `props` portion in our `getCartTotal` function
-  - Remove `props` when we're mapping over our cart
+  -X Remove the `props` portion in our `getCartTotal` function -X Remove `props` when we're mapping over our cart

 - Time to do the same thing for our `Navigation` component.
-  - First import the `useContext` hook and our `CartContext`
-  - Next, pass our `CartContext` to the `useContext` hook and assign it to a variable named cart.
+  -X First import the `useContext` hook and our `CartContext` -X Next, pass our `CartContext` to the `useContext` hook and assign it to a variable named cart.
-  - Lastly we need to remove all instances of `props`
-    - Remove `props` from our parameters
+  - Lastly we need to remove all instances of `props` -X Remove `props` from our parameters
-    - Remove `props` from our cart length
+    -X Remove `props` from our cart length

 We have now successfully converted our application into using `Context API` 🔥